ntampellini/TSCoDe/README.md

 This program is written in pure Python and it is intended to use with Python version 3.8.10.
 The use of a dedicated conda virtual environment is highly suggested.

-Prerequisites: before downloading this repository, you should have installed both Openbabel (required for Force Field minimizations) and MOPAC2016 (required for semiempirical calculations).
+Prerequisites: before downloading this repository, you should have installed a calculator.
+At the moment, TSCoDe supports either MOPAC2016 (semiempirical calculations) and ORCA (DFT and more).
+An installation of Openbabel is optional, providing an additional conformational search tool and Force Field minimizations that can speed up the program.

+### MOPAC2016

+This software is closed-source but free for academic use.
+If you qualify for this usage, you should [request a licence for MOPAC2016](http://openmopac.net/form.php).
+After installation, be sure to add the MOPAC folder to your system PATH, to access the program through command line with the "MOPAC2016.exe" command.
+To test this, the command `MOPAC2016.exe` should return [this](https://gist.github.com/ntampellini/82224abb9db1c1880e91ad7e0682e34d) message.

+### ORCA

+Detailed instructions on how to install and set up ORCA can be found in [the official website](https://sites.google.com/site/orcainputlibrary/setting-up-orca).
+Make sure to install and set up OpenMPI along with ORCA if you wish to exploit multiple cores on your machine.

 ### Openbabel

 This is free software you can download from [the official website](http://openbabel.org/wiki/Category:Installation).
 After you have installed the software, make sure to install its Python bindings.
 You can manually compile these by following the [website guidelines](https://openbabel.org/docs/dev/Installation/install.html#compile-bindings), but *by far* the easiest procedure is just using conda:

     conda install -c conda-forge openbabel

-### MOPAC2016

-This software is only free for academic use.
-If you qualify for this usage, you should [request a licence for MOPAC2016](http://openmopac.net/form.php).
-After installation, be sure to add the MOPAC folder to your system PATH, to access the program through command line with the "MOPAC2016.exe" command.
-To test this, the command `MOPAC2016.exe` should return [this](https://gist.github.com/ntampellini/82224abb9db1c1880e91ad7e0682e34d) message.

 ### TSCoDe